List of Christian pilgrimage sites

 This is a list of sites notable as destinations of Christian pilgrimage, sorted by region and by (modern) country.

 This page has a wider view of the topic, while the "pilgrimage church" page offers Catholic sites.

+This is a list of sites commonly visited by Christian pilgrims.
+For a list of Roman Catholic churches often visited by pilgrims, see Pilgrimage church.

 Old World

 The Holy Land

-The Holy Land, location of many events in the Old Testament and New Testament.
-After Jerusalem, the list is alphabetical.
+The Holy Land is the location where many events in the Old Testament and New Testament transpired.
+This list is arranged alphabetically following the entry for Jerusalem: